tom21100227/music-api/readme.md

-# Music API
+# Now Playing API

 This is a simple API that's intended to be used with Cloudflare Workers.
-It provides a way to fetch the currently/recently played song from either Apple Music or Spotify, depending on which service is currently playing music.
+It provides a way to fetch the currently/recently played song of an arbitrary user from either Apple Music or Spotify, depending on which service is currently playing music.
 There's only one endpoint, `/`, which returns the currently playing song in JSON format.

 This API is used by [my personal webpage.](https://tomhcy.com)